C-EO/gitea-gcloud-ubuntu/README.md

 cd public/img
 ```

-Feel free to download a copy of logo.png for a maintenance page (see [Part VI &#128279;](https://github.com/saegl5/gitea-gcloud-ubuntu#redirect-domain-for-maintenance))
+Feel free to download a copy of logo.png for a maintenance page (see Part VIII)

 > Click on DOWNLOAD FILE at the top edge of the pop-up window.